FrancesCoronel/apprenticeships/.github/CONTRIBUTING.md

 ## Making a Pull Request

-- The pull request should have a useful title, like `Add [name of apprenticeship]` instead of `Update README`.
+- The pull request should have a useful title, like `Add [name of apprenticeship]` instead of `Update README`
-- Search previous suggestions before making a new one, as yours may be a duplicate.
+- Search previous suggestions before making a new one, as yours may be a duplicate
-- Make an individual pull request for each suggestion.
+- Make an individual pull request for each suggestion